Davey Allison: Initial years with Robert Yates Racing (1989–1990)

 The 1990 season did not start much better than the 1989 season and by the sixth race at Bristol, Allison was a seventeenth in the Winston Cup standings.
 A poor qualifying run had the team pitting in the backstretch pits, which usually doomed a team's chances of winning the race.
 But the team owner decided against pitting on the final caution flag and Allison scored his second short-track win in a thrilling photo-finish with Mark Martin, winning by just eight inches.
-But the win did not change the team's fortunes and after an ill-handling car at Dover required Davey to ask for relief from fellow Alabama driver Hut Stricklin, Robert Yates decided to hire "Suitcase" Jake Elder as the team's crew chief.
+But the win did not change the team's fortunes and after an ill-handling car at Dover required Allison to ask for relief from fellow Alabama driver Hut Stricklin, Robert Yates decided to hire "Suitcase" Jake Elder as the team's crew chief.
 Allison won the fall event at Charlotte Motor Speedway but finished the season 13th in the final Winston Cup standings.
 He again posted two wins, but only five top-five and ten top-ten finishes.